-Admissions Requirements: Applicants to this degree completion program must hold an American Registry of Radiologic Technologists (ARRT) certification.
-Admission to the program requires an applicant to have completed a total of 70 semester credits of specific coursework at the postsecondary level consisting of 15 general education, 46 radiography technical, and 9 related credits.
+Admissions Requirements: Applicants to this degree completion program must hold an American Registry of Radiologic Technologists (ARRT), American Registry for Diagnostic Medical Sonography (ARDMS), or Nuclear Medicine Technology Certification Board (NMTCB) certification.
+Admission to the program requires an applicant to have completed a total of 70 semester credits of specific coursework at the postsecondary level consisting of 15 general education, 46 radiology technical, and 9 related credits.
 Transfer credits must meet the following conditions: awarded by a nationally or regionally accredited institution; grade of "C" or better; and numbered 100 and above.
 General education transfer credits are required to be from a broad sampling of various educational experiences, including arts and humanities, business, information systems, social sciences, or natural sciences.
 See additional Admissions and Transfer Credit requirements in the Prospective Students section of this catalog.